KellanHiggins/AsciiFBXExporterForUnity/Assets/com.8bitgoose.asciifbxexporter/README.md

 1. Runtime Exported Objects only include the Main Albedo Textures and the Normal Map.
 FBX won't store most of the extra information Unity can provide.
 If you know how to fix this, please let me know.

 2. Runtime needs read/write texture's enabled in the editor.

+3. Can not export static meshes since they have been written to a big group and are readonly.

 Blender Known Limitations